The rank gradient from a combinatorial viewpoint: Introduction

 From now on we will concentrate on the case when the chain has trivial intersection.

 \begin{theorem} Assume that $\Gamma $ has an infinite soluble normal subgroup.
 Then $\Gamma $ has rank gradient zero with respect to any chain with trivial intersection. \end{theorem}

 Using cost, it is proved in \cite{miknik} that if $\Gamma $ has an infinite normal amenable subgroup, then the rank gradient vanishes for normal chains with trivial intersection.
-We prove the following subcase using elementary methods.
+However note that when the chain is not normal Theorem \ref{sol} does not follow from the results of \cite{miknik} since the connection between cost and rank gradient established there cannot be applied.

+In the second half of the paper we concentrate on the case when the chain is normal, in which case stronger results are obtained.
+Many of the results here were known previously, however our methods are more elementary and in particular we don't use any analytic tools.

 \begin{theorem} Finitely generated infinite amenable groups have rank gradient zero with respect to any normal chain with trivial intersection. \end{theorem}